Franz Reinisch: Decision of conscience

 After the death of Reich President Paul von Hindenburg in August 1934, the military oath formula was changed.
 The Hitler Oath required conscripts were to swear an oath of allegiance and binding loyalty to Adolf Hitler.

 On 12 September 1941, Reinisch received the call-up to join the Wehrmacht.
 By this time he was convinced that Hitler was the personification of the Antichrist, and argued against taking the Hitler oath, even though refusing it would bring severe consequences.
 He often prayed before the image of Mary at the Shrine of Schoenstatt: "Dear Mother Thrice Admirable, let me live as an ardent Schoenstatt apostle and die!"
 On Easter Tuesday, 1942 he was ordered into the armed forces.
 During this time of prayer he resolved not to take the oath of allegiance.
 In a visit to Innsbruck, he told his parents of his decision.

 On 15 April 1942, Reinisch arrived a day later than ordered in the barracks in Bad Kissingen and immediately declared his refusal to swear the oath of allegiance to Hitler.
 He publicly noted that he would swear allegiance to the German people but not Adolf Hitler.
 He was arrested and brought before a court martial, charged with undermining military morale.
 His trial dragged on, so he was brought in May to the Tegel Prison, where the chaplain denied him the holy communion for failing to perform his duty.
 In August he was moved to Brandenburg in Berlin, where he would be sentenced.
-In prison he wrote the poem You're the Great People, as a dirge in anticipation of a death sentence.
+In prison he wrote the poem You are the Great Sign, Full of Light as a dirge in anticipation of a death sentence.

 On 20 August 1942, the death sentence was read aloud at 8 p.m. by the public prosecutor.
 Reinisch said, "This convict is not a revolutionary; a revolutionary is a head of state or a public enemy who fights with fists and violence.
 I am a Catholic priest with only the weapons of the Holy Spirit and the Faith; but I know what I am fighting for."
 Reinisch prayed that night then wrote a farewell letter to his parents and siblings.
 His final words from the prison cell were, "Love and suffering into joy, F. Reinisch".
 On 21 August 1942 he made his last confession at midnight.
 At 1 a.m., he received the holy communion.
 At 3 a.m., he gave all he had to his family, including a cloth in which the Eucharist was wrapped, his crucifix and rosary, some books and his farewell letter.
 At 3:30 his shoes and socks were taken off, his hands were tied behind his back, and he was led to the basement execution chamber where, at 5:03, he was beheaded by guillotine.
 His body was cremated and his ashes buried next to the Schoenstatt Shrine.

-Reinisch's attitude encouraged Blessed Franz Jägerstätter in his decision to refuse military service, for which he was executed in 1943.
+Reinisch's attitude encouraged Franz Jägerstätter in his decision to refuse military service, for which he was executed in 1943.